 Having your child diagnosed with pediatric epilepsy can be a frightening time for any parent.
-But the more you know about your child’s medical condition, the better prepared you will be to make sure he or she gets the proper care.
+But the more you know about childhood epilepsy, the better prepared you will be to make sure he or she gets the proper care.
 Here are some questions to ask your doctor that may help you better understand your child’s epilepsy.

 My Child Was Diagnosed With Epilepsy.